‘The Walking Dead’ Star Tom ‘Jesus’ Payne On Gregory’s Fate

 One thing that fans of The Walking Dead know for certain right now is that Gregory is poised to take extreme actions against Maggie and Jesus before any real flare-ups happen with the Saviors and All Out War begins.

 Tom Payne, the actor who plays Jesus on The Walking Dead, had a few things to say about Gregory and how his leadership is not only threatened, but so is his life, according to TV Line.
-Of course Gregory’s life seems to be mostly protected by the Saviors, given how they told him if he had any trouble with his people taking the Hilltop over, he could reach out to them for help.
+Of course, Gregory’s life seems to be mostly protected by the Saviors, given how they told him if he had any trouble with his people taking the Hilltop over, he could reach out to them for help.

 “They’ve recognized that it’s a bit more dangerous with him (Gregory) now,” Tom Payne told TV Line at the PaleyFest.
 “I mean, he tried to give up Maggie and Sasha before.”